oviera-napsg/Surveysaurus-Rex/survey-design.md

   - User completes **User Info** group
   - User prompted with **SARCOP Team Onboard Request** page
   - Submission triggers
-    - post to MS Teams channel
+    - post to Admin MS Teams channel (Core)
       - If `urgency` = `supporting`, MS Teams post marked as **!
 High Importance**
     - new page in OneNote > NSARGC Notebook > Geospatial Gameplans > Inbox with `feature_attributes` template and submissions
       - when processed, manually file new page into appropriate place in Geospatial Gameplans